 As they rest, Dante compares himself to a goat guarded by two herdsmen.
-OK, now we see some trust building.
+Okay, now we see some trust-building.

 As he’s falling asleep, Dante looks at the stars, which seem so much bigger at this altitude.
 That’s his last waking thought.